chase-lsc/Chase-Test-Docs/docs/Task-2.md

 ## Completion Checklist

 This is the end of this section.
 Now, you are able to split the one column to three individual columns.
 Besides, you can combine the split columns.
+These functions will help you reduce your time-consuming.